#1 Ranked Children’s Hospital by U.S. News & World Report

 This program is for children already followed in the Developmental Medicine Center.
 For children who are new to the DMC and have a confirmed or suspected ADHD diagnosis, please call the DMC Triage Coordinator with intake and referral questions at 617-355-7025.

 Children are seen for adoption consultation services.
 Typical referrals include families and children in need of consultations regarding a pending adoption, as well as post-adoption services for adoptees with developmental, learning, behavioral, and family adjustment issues.

-The DMC provides a broad array of diagnostic, treatment, consultation and advocacy services for children and their families.
-Services are available for children from infancy through 13 years old who have a known or suspected diagnosis of an Autistic Spectrum Disorder.
-Patients in these clinics are typically diagnosed as having Autism, Pervasive Developmental Disorder Not otherwise Specified (PDD-NOS), Asperger's Disorder, and Non-Verbal Learning Disabilities.
+As part of the Boston Children’s Hospital Autism Spectrum Center, the DMC provides a broad array of diagnostic, treatment, consultation and advocacy services for children with autism spectrum disorders (ASD) and their families.
+Services are available for children from infancy through adolescence who have a known or suspected ASD diagnosis.

-Children aged 4 to 16 years with bed-wetting, encopresis, enuresis and toilet training problems are seen for evaluation and treatment by developmental behavioral pediatric specialists.
+Children aged 4 to 16 years with encopresis (soiling their underwear), enuresis (bed-wetting) and toilet training problems are seen for evaluation and treatment by developmental behavioral pediatric specialists.

 Call the DMC Intake Coordinator for questions and intake information at 617-355-7025.

 Individuals from birth to adult with Williams Syndrome are provided with multidisciplinary evaluation and consultation services.

 Call the Program Coordinator with eligibility and intake questions at 617-355-5429.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”